vysakhthek/data_analysis_projects/tweets_data_analysis_russia_vs_ukrain_war/README.md

 # Tweets Exploratory Data Analysis - Russia vs Ukraine War

-The data used here fro analysis is the Russia vs Ukraine Tweets Dataset from kaggle.
-You can see the dataset here.
+The data used here for the analysis is the Russia vs Ukraine Tweets Dataset from kaggle.
+You can see the dataset is uploaded here.

 The Different steps I have done for this analysis are as follows: